com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT product0.price * ? as res FROM product product0
+    SELECT product0.price * ?
+AS res FROM product product0
     ```